 You can cover the incision with a clean bandage or leave it uncovered and wear baggy clothing.

 In about two weeks most women notice that the incision site feels a bit better.
 It takes at least six weeks to recover.
-Some doctors use staples when closing up the incision and for these, you will have to go and have them removed.
+Some doctors use staples when closing up the incision which will have to be removed.

 The scar is small and can is usually hidden under bikini line.
 Most incisions are horizontal and avoid cutting the abdominal muscles.
-It is rare but in some cases the incision is verticle.
+It is rare but in some cases the incision is vertical.

 Scarring depends on your genetics and skin type.
 Over time the appearance of the scar will fade.
 There are many ointments and creams that can be used to reduce the visibility of the scar.
 Your scar may be sensitive for some time and may feel numb.